-- .01 If accepted actuarial practice conflicts with the terms of an appropriate engagement, then the actuary may comply with the terms of that engagement, but should report the conflict and, if practical, useful and appropriate under the terms of that engagement, report the result of applying accepted actuarial practice.
-[Effective July 1, 2011] - .02 The recommendation permits no deviation from the rules but may permit deviation from a particular recommendation or other guidance in the standards. - .03 Usually, the actuary is responsible for all aspects of his or her work and performs it in accordance with accepted actuarial practice.
+- If accepted actuarial practice conflicts with the terms of an appropriate engagement, then the actuary may comply with the terms of that engagement, but should report the conflict and, if practical and useful, report the result of applying accepted actuarial practice.
+[Effective December 1, 2002] - The recommendation permits no deviation from the rules but may permit deviation from a particular recommendation or other guidance in the standards. - Usually, the actuary is responsible for all aspects of his or her work and performs it in accordance with accepted actuarial practice.
 The engagement to which the recommendation applies is usually one in which one or more aspects of work are omitted or are stipulated by the client or employer or the terms of a benefits plan.
-Examples of such an engagement are situations where the actuary uses, but does not take responsibility for, the data, the software system, or the work, of the staff of the client or employer, and the client or employer or the terms of a benefits plan stipulates a method or an assumption that is not in accordance with accepted actuarial practice.
+Here are examples of such an engagement:

+The actuary uses, but does not take responsibility for, the data, the software system, or the work, of the staff of the client or employer.

+The client or employer or the terms of a benefits plan stipulates a method or an assumption that is not in accordance with accepted actuarial practice.

-- .04 Conflict between accepted actuarial practice and the law is not the same as conflict between accepted actuarial practice and the terms of an engagement.
-In the case of conflict with law, the actuary has no discretion; the law calls for a report by an actuary and stipulates the performance of one or more aspects of the needed work.
-In the case of an engagement whose terms call for deviation from accepted actuarial practice, the actuary has discretion to accept or not to accept the engagement. - .05 The practicality and usefulness of reporting a result in accordance with accepted actuarial practice are the same as for subsection 1310, Conflict with law.
+- Conflict between accepted actuarial practice and the law is not the same as conflict between accepted actuarial practice and the terms of an engagement.
+In the case of conflict with law, the actuary has no discretion: the law calls for a report by an actuary and stipulates the performance of one or more aspects of the needed work.
+In the case of an engagement whose terms call for deviation from accepted actuarial practice, the actuary has discretion to accept or not to accept the engagement. - The practicality and usefulness of reporting a result in accordance with accepted actuarial practice are the same as for subsection 1310, Conflict with law.